The Hidden Museum, 2018

 SAM is closed to the public on Sunday, March 31 for the Holiday.CalendarEvent DetailsDate: March 31, 2024

-Susquehanna Art Museum invites artists to submit work to this year's Dōshi Gallery Juried Exhibition, NIGHTFALL.
-Artists are asked to delve into the concept of oncoming night, whether metaphorically or through medium and technique.
+The Dōshi Gallery Juried Exhibition, NIGHTFALL, asked artists to delve into the concept of oncoming night, whether metaphorically or through medium and technique.